 - We seek superiority over others (the desire to control or be better than) is so that we can assess our progress towards mastery.

-- We engage in flow activities, which happen when we are completely involved in this moment, focusing all of our energy and attention towards this one thing.
+- We engage in flow activities, which happen when we’re completely involved in this moment, focusing all of our energy and attention towards this one thing.
 Flow enhances happiness by enabling our progress towards mastery.

-- We take personal responsibility for happiness.
-In other words, we practice taking internal control for our lives, which fosters personal mastery over our thoughts and feelings.
-It seems that the more internal control we take, the less we need to control the world around us.
+- We take personal responsibility for happiness, which fosters personal mastery over our thoughts and feelings.
+The more internal control we take, the less we need to control the world around us.

 There are two routes we can take towards mastery: the scarcity route or the abundance route; I’ve written about these here (you might want to read this once you’ve finished reading about the next two “pillars” below).

 “Loving others is the key to living a happy life.
 How you treat others is going to be an impact on your career and success.” – Jeremy Limn

-Having a sense of intimacy or connection with at least one other person is extremely important for living a happy and fulfilled life.
-As humans, we have an innate need to connect with others, to be loved, and to give love.
+Having a sense of intimacy or connection with at least one other person is extremely important for living a happy life that fills you up.
+As humans, we have an innate need to connect with others, to be loved, and to give love without expectation.

-This desire for belongingness lands us on a scale ranging from “needy” to “avoidant.”
+This desire for belongingness lands us on a scale, ranging anywhere between “needy” and “avoidant.”
 Ideally, we’d like to find ourselves somewhere in the middle of that scale.“There is only one happiness in life, to love and be loved.” – George Sand Click To Tweet

-It’s the same need that’s at least partly responsible for why we feel good when we’re kind and generous to others, and when we trust others and that trust is reciprocated.
+Belongingness is the same need that’s at least partly responsible for why we feel good when we’re kind, generous, and trusting.
 Again, we can either approach this need with a scarcity mindset (with a thick layer of need) or an abundance mindset (with an idea that all is well and what we give is ultimately what we receive).

 “With freedom, books, flowers, and the moon, who could not be happy?” – Oscar Wilde

 It’s possible to choose happiness regardless of what happens around you (though it can feel pretty darn near impossible at times, and that’s okay too: it’s part of the journey, not the whole thing).
 It’s possible to generate a core of peace in the eye of a storm, and the trick to doing so is strengthening your belief that it’s indeed a possibility for you.

 Wanting to be superior to other people or seeking external control is one way people try to fulfill this need for autonomy, and this reflects a scarcity orientation towards life—“If they win, I lose;” “I must prove to others how strong I am;” “There is not enough to go around.”
 It’s autonomy over our internal environment, which stems from an abundance orientation, that truly enhances our happiness in the long run.